rhasspy/rhasspy/docs/reference.md

         * `url` - URL of WaveNet endpoint
         * `voice` - voice to use (e.g., `Wavenet-C`)
         * `fallback_tts` - text to speech system to use when offline or error occurs (e.g., `espeak`)
-    * `phoneme_examples` - text file with examples for each CMU phoneme
+    * `remote` - configuration for remote text to speech server
+        * `url` - URL to POST sentence to and get back WAV data
 * `training` - training speech/intent recognizers
     * `speech_to_text` - training for speech decoder
         * `system` - speech to text training system (`auto` or `dummy`)